Psychotherapy in Exeter and Exmouth, East Devon

 CURRENT AVAILABILITY FOR CORE PROCESS PSYCHOTHERAPY IN DEVON

-I have one vacancy in Exmouth on a Wednesday
+I have a vacancy on Monday or Thursday p.m. in Exmouth

-I have one vacancy in Exeter on a Tuesday
+I have one vacancy on Tuesday in Exeter

 One of the most consistent findings in research on counselling and psychotherapy is that, the relationship between the therapist and client is of prime importance.
 I offer a free initial consultation, so that you can get a sense of whether or not I am the right therapist for you, before making a commitment.